turbot/tailpipe-docs/docs/sql/querying-json.md

 from aws_cloudtrail_log
 where request_parameters->>'Host' = 'example.com';

--- Fails because it access `Host` as JSON select request_parameters.Host = 'example.com'
+-- Fails with conversion error because it access `Host` as JSON select request_parameters.Host = 'example.com' from aws_cloudtrail_log limit 1;

+-- Fails with no error but matches zero rows select request_parameters.Host::string = 'example.com'
 from aws_cloudtrail_log
 limit 1;
+-- Why?
+Internal representations do not match
+-- If you select the types of these expressions:
+-- select typeof(req.Host::string), typeof(req->>'Host')
+-- then DuckDB reports VARCHAR for both.
+-- But if you select the values:
+-- select req.Host::string, req->>'Host'
+-- then DuckDB reports:
+-- "s3.amazonaws.com", s3.amazonaws.com
 ```

 ### For Struct Columns